openstack-archive/kolla-kubernetes/doc/source/deployment-guide.rst

 .. note::

    This is just a list of popular commands the community has suggested they use a lot.
-This is but no means a comprehensive guide to debugging kubernetes or kolla.
+This is by no means a comprehensive guide to debugging kubernetes or kolla.

 Determine IP and port information::

   $ kubectl get svc -n kube-system
   NAME            CLUSTER-IP   EXTERNAL-IP   PORT(S)         AGE canal-etcd      10.3.3.100   <none>        6666/TCP        16h